wrealaero/AeroutV4Tweaks/README.md

 ## 💬 **Need Help?**

-If something’s not working, open an [Issue](https://github.com/wrealaero/AeroutV4Tweaks/issues) on GitHub or DM me [maybeaero]
+If something’s not working, open an [Issue](https://github.com/wrealaero/AeroutV4Tweaks/issues) on GitHub or message me! [maybeaero on DC]

 ---